codinghumans/muna/README.md

 1. Configure muna with your AWS region and a key alias.

 ```
-npx muna configure eu-west-1 muna/master-key
+$ npx muna configure eu-west-1 muna/master-key
+Creating kms key...
+Creating kms alias...
+Creating muna.config.json...
 ```

-If muna is not able to find any key, it will try to create it.
+If there is an existing KMS key associated with the alias, muna try will use it.
+Otherwise, it will create a new one.

 2. Encrypt one or multiple files:

 ```
-npx muna encrypt **/*.json
+$ npx muna encrypt **/*.json
 ```

 3. Then decrypt:

 ```
-npx muna decrypt **/*.json
+$ npx muna decrypt **/*.json
 ```